center-key/node-fetch-json/README.md

 &nbsp;
 [![Build Status](https://travis-ci.org/center-key/node-fetch-json.svg)](https://travis-ci.org/center-key/node-fetch-json)

-Why would you fetch anything but json? ;)
+Why would you fetch anything but JSON? ;)

 ### A) Setup
 Install with the command: